Building brain network models with BMTK Network Builder#

 There is also an all_to_one iterator option that will pair each source node with a list of all available target nodes.

-Individual Edge Properties (The ConnectionMap)¶
+Individual Edge Properties (The ConnectionMap)#

-each call to add_edges returns a ConnectionMap
+returns a ConnectionMap

 object.
 The